jxnl/blog/docs/writing/posts/lgtmk.md

 | 50  | Is the retrieval system doing well? |
 | 100 | Did we have a shot at all?          |

-Here we're not going to worry about the details of generation with language models.
-Let's primarily focus on whether we could have answered the question by determining whether or not things were relevant to begin with.
-I'm going to give just a qualitative definition and then some anecdotes to help you understand and think about some of these metrics.
+I strongly recommend you not focus too hard on generation from an LLM, And to stay focused on being able to provide the right context.
+You will be able to get a language model to be more robust and as language models improve, they will only get more resilient to irrelevant information.
+However, as you build out your business, this data set that you curate on relevancy will stay with you.

-## Thinking about the metrics
+## Thinking about the metrics @ K

-My goal isn't to necessarily define all these equations and tell you how to implement them.
-Instead I wanted to show a simple explanation and a couple of anecdotes I used to explain these.
+Now let's look at some metrics that we can use to evaluate the performance of our retrieval augmented generation system.
+The goal isn't to give a mathematical breakdown of these metrics, but instead give you a sense of what they mean and how they might be useful.
+And how I like to explain and interpret them at the limits.

 ### Mean Average Recall (MAR) @ K